MichaelLeeman/Job_Web_Scraper/README.md

 $ open Job_Openings.xlsx
 ```
 Once you have done this, an Excel workbook should open up called "Job_Openings.xlsx".
 This Excel workbook can be located in the project's directory.

-## To Do List
-* Format the worksheet's table including resizing the columns, colouring the cells and adding a title to the table.
-* Scrape through more than one page of workinstartups.com.
-* Implement a better function for appending data to the end of the columns.
-* Extract more data including:
-    * Type of job (full-time, part-time, freelance, etc.)
-    * Date posted
-    * Salary
-* Web scrape other job boards:
-    * Angel
-    * Company website's career page

 ## Sources